Rivanna Water and Sewer Facts

 MILES OF WASTEWATER LINES: 44

-TONS OF BIOSOLIDS PER YEAR: 14,000 tons converted to usable compost annually in 2019
+TONS OF BIOSOLIDS PER YEAR: 13,000 tons converted to usable compost annually

 Rivanna Solid Waste Authority Facts